marciofurukawa/eks-using-existing-vpc-terraform/README.md

 (Optional) We strongly recommend you to configurate the `EKS Persistent Storage` in the EKS Cluster that we have just created, because we had some problems creating applications in the EKS as Apache Airflow during the Volume allocation, but you can skip this step and see if your apps and pods are executing without problems.

-If you want to configurate it, you need to follow the `steps 1 to 9` in the section: `Option A: Deploy and test the Amazon EBS CSI driver` in the [official AWS documentation](https://aws.amazon.com/pt/premiumsupport/knowledge-center/eks-persistent-storage/).
+If you want to configurate it, you need to follow the `steps 1 to 9` in the section: `Option A: Deploy and test the Amazon EBS CSI driver` in the [AWS official documentation](https://aws.amazon.com/pt/premiumsupport/knowledge-center/eks-persistent-storage/).

 ___
 [go to the top](#table-of-contents)